 Mike Evenson: I'm happy you have that perspective.
 I know you've done a lot of projects, so you probably leave a few out, but what are some of you can't miss venues around the world?
 What are some venues that you just love going to every chance you get.

 Byron Harrison: The theater bar at the end of the Wharf at Sydney theater company is the most spectacular theater bar in the world.
 They're under construction right now on a project that we've designed, and construction continues to plow ahead in Sydney.
 We hope to be standing at the theater bar at the end of the Wharf to see a show and drink a glass of bubbly in January.
 So, I'm very hopeful about that.
 So, don't go to Sydney and only go to the opera house.
-I guess from a from a music perspective, there are some certainly in the last decade, there have been some spectacular spaces to see and hear the couple of times that I've been able to go to the new Paris concert hall, the Philharmonic.
+I guess from a music perspective, there are some certainly in the last decade, there have been some spectacular spaces to see and hear the couple of times that I've been able to go to the new Paris concert hall, the Philharmonic.
 I've just been blown away by the excitement of that room.
 And I'm not one that's sort of bowled over by, in their own concert halls and vineyard concert hall experience.
 But I'm just so impressed by what everything that room offers.
 I won't say any more about the foyer spaces, but I like the room.

 Mike Evenson: Well, thank you for that and if live events came back on tomorrow, what would be the first thing you would do?